-The study also found out that repeat customers spend 67 percent more than new ones.
+The study also found out that repeat customers spend 67% more than new ones.
 But the Manta study isn’t alone in this finding.

 Although Amazon isn’t a small business, buyer psychology is often the same across platforms they trust.
 While Amazon Prime users spend an average of $1,500 a year on Amazon, non-Prime users spend only $625 a year.

 It helps that customers love loyalty programs.
-According to a Visa sponsored Loyalty Report study, 81 percent of customers say that loyalty programs encourage them to keep buying from a brand.
+According to a Visa sponsored Loyalty Report study, 81% of customers say that loyalty programs encourage them to keep buying from a brand.

-More than 39 percent of customers in a loyalty program would spend more on your product even if they have cheaper alternatives.
+More than 39% of customers in a loyalty program would spend more on your product even if they have cheaper alternatives.

 Loyalty program customers often feel good about the rewards they receive from a business.
 So they end up telling their friends and family about the brand.

-In the Loyalty Report study that I cited earlier, 73 of customers on your loyalty rewards program are more likely to recommend your brand.
+In the Loyalty Report study that we cited earlier, 73% of customers on your loyalty rewards program are more likely to recommend your brand.

 As you probably know, customer-to-customer recommendations have many benefits on their own.
-HubSpot says that 81 percent of customers trust recommendations from their friends and family.
+HubSpot says that 81% of customers trust recommendations from their friends and family.

-McKinsey reports that 20 to 50 percent of all buying decisions come from word of mouth.
-Here are some benefits of word of mouth marketing,
+McKinsey reports that 20% to 50% of all buying decisions come from word of mouth.
+Here are some benefits of word of mouth marketing:

 A different study by Bain & Company supports these McKinsey findings.
-Customers who’ve shopped ten or more times refer 50 percent more people than one-time buyers.
+Customers who’ve shopped ten or more times refer 50% more people than one-time buyers.

-You can more easily convince an existing customer to buy more than ask a new customer to buy more.
+It is easier to convince an existing customer to buy more than it is to ask a new customer to buy more.
 Customer acquisition costs six to seven times more than customer retention.

 Businesses spend a lot of money on marketing and customer acquisition is a big part of that spending.
 But stores that focus on customer retention notice significant profit boosts.

-A mere two percent increase in customer retention would have the same effect as cutting costs by ten percent.
-In another report, a five percent boost in customer retention rate translates into a 25 percent increase in profit.
+A mere 2% increase in customer retention would have the same effect as cutting costs by 10%.

-Depending on your industry, increasing your customer retention by five percent could earn you a 125 percent boost in profit.
+Depending on your industry, increasing your customer retention by 5% could earn you a 125% boost in profits.

-Meanwhile, acquiring new customers instead of building a customer loyalty program cost five to 25 times more.
+Meanwhile, acquiring new customers instead of building a customer loyalty program costs 5 to 25 times more.

 So the more loyal customers you have, the lower your cost per customer you acquire.

-In a Technology Advice study, more than 82 percent of shoppers say they’ll opt for a business with a loyalty program over a store that doesn’t have one.
+In a study by Technology Advice, more than 82% of shoppers say they’ll opt for a business with a loyalty program over a store that doesn’t have one.

 But a loyalty program only works if your users are engaging with your program.
 So you want to know your users’ motivations and habits.